model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 ### History Variables

-Kani's contract language contains additional support for reasoning about changes to memory.
+Kani's contract language contains additional support for reasoning how the value of mutable memory changes.
 One case where this is necessary is whenever `ensures` needs to reason about state before the function call.
 By default it only has access to state after the call completes, which will be different if the call mutates memory.

-Returning to out `pop` function from before we may wish to describe in which case the result is `Some`.
+Returning to our `pop` function from before we may wish to describe in which case the result is `Some`.
 However that depends on whether `self` is empty *before* `pop` is called.
-To do this Kani provides the `old(EXPR)` pseudo function, which evaluates `EXPR` before the call (e.g. to `pop`) and makes the result available to `ensures`.
+To do this Kani provides the `old(EXPR)` pseudo function (see [this section](#open-questions) about a discussion on naming), which evaluates `EXPR` before the call (e.g. to `pop`) and makes the result available to `ensures`.
 It is used like so:

 ```rs
 impl<T> Vec<T> {